adafruit/Adafruit_CircuitPython_HTTPServer/docs/examples.rst

 Chunked response
 ---------------------

-Libraries supports chunked responses.
+Library supports chunked responses.
 This is useful for streaming data.
 To use it, you need to set the ``chunked=True`` when creating a ``HTTPResponse`` object.

 .. literalinclude:: ../examples/httpserver_chunked.py